 The following image shows the Leaf Pack Stream Ecology Kit Biotic Index Data Sheet for an example macroinvertebrate sample, including how to calculate its Pollution Tolerance Index Score and Pollution Tolerance Index Rating.

 The EPT index is a measure of the percentage of Ephemeroptera (mayflies), Plecoptera (stoneflies), and Trichoptera (caddisflies) found in the total number of macroinvertebrates in a sample.
 Because these orders of macroinvertebrates tend to be sensitive to pollution, a high percentage of them per sample indicates good water quality.

 The photos above show mayflies, a stonefly, and case-building caddisflies.
 You can view dozens more macroinvertebrate photos like these in Stroud Water Research Center’s macroinvertebrate photo gallery.

 - Add together the number of Mayflies (E), Stoneflies (P), and other Caddisflies (T) found in the sample.
 Note: The common net-spinning caddisfly (Hydropsychidae) is not included in the EPT calculation because this one family of caddisflies is not as sensitive to pollution.

 - Divide the EPT Total by the total number of all macroinvertebrates in the sample.

 - Multiply this number by 100 to convert it to percent.
 This is the EPT Index value.
 The higher the percentage, the better the water quality.

 How Healthy is Your Stream?

-We strongly encourage you to share your experiment data on Monitor My Watershed to help advance knowledge and stewardship of freshwater systems around the world.
+We strongly encourage you to share your Leaf Pack Network data on Monitor My Watershed to help advance knowledge and stewardship of freshwater systems around the world.
 When you share your data on the portal your biotic and EPT indices will be calculated for you.
 If you choose not to share your data, you may use the Biotic Index Calculator to obtain these values.